AshwathyTR/IDN-Sum/README.md

 # IDN-Sum
 Dataset for Interactive Narrative Summarisation

-This repository contains code used to generate data in IDN-Sum.
+This repository contains code used to generate data in IDN-Sum[4].

 Use bts_readerbot branch to generate playthroughs of Before the Storm and wau_readerbot branch to generate playthroughs for Wolf Among Us.